SKeenan07/mac-admin-scripts/README.md

   > Setup is now complete.
 Please click Quit.

 - Policy Custom Triggers: The custom triggers for the policies you want to run during setup.
 Multiple custom triggers can be specified in one parameter.

+For a [full list of configurations](https://gitlab.com/Mactroll/DEPNotify) and to [download DEPNotify](https://gitlab.com/Mactroll/DEPNotify/-/releases), see the project on GitLab.